stephengold/jme3-maze/README.md

     + the [WinMerge] differencing and merging tool

-I am grateful to [JFrog], Google, and [Github] for providing free hosting for the
-Jme3-maze Project and many other open-source projects.
+I am grateful to [JFrog], Google, and [Github] for providing free hosting for this project and many other open-source projects.

 I'm also grateful to my dear Holly, for keeping me sane.

-If I've misattributed anything or left anyone out, please let me know so I can correct the situation: sgold@sonic.net
+If I've misattributed anything or left anyone out, please let me know, so I can correct the situation: sgold@sonic.net

 [Jump to table of contents](#toc)